Planning on visiting Iguazu Falls but not sure how to map out your Iguazu Falls itinerary?

 Pro tip: Dress up for the show and reserve your tickets in advance.

-Note if you are also planning to stay in Buenos Aires, you might consider attending the same company’s larger and genuinely excellent show in Buenos Aires instead (it’s one of my favorite things to do in BA).
+Note if you are also planning to stay in Buenos Aires, you might consider attending the same company’s larger and genuinely excellent show in Buenos Aires instead (it’s one of my favorite things to do in Buenos Aires).

 After dinner, get to bed – and be sure to set your alarm for tomorrow!